houssemeddinelassoued/android_facebook_client/README.md

 3. Importing project is done e.g. from File menu.
    Select "New" --> "Android Project".
 And tap "Create project from existing source" radio button.
+4. If you're seeing errors for missing Facebook class, make sure Client project properties contains Facebook Android SDK project under Android references.
+Sometimes it's requires to remove this reference and add it again for it to work.

 Fetching sources is maybe easiest done using EGit Eclipse plugin but feel free to use Git client of your choice.